 Frozen meatballs are one of the best shortcuts out there and I love to toss a bag in my slow cooker with some sauce ingredients for a quick supper that doubles as a snack throughout the day.
 This recipe is one my husband and I particularly enjoy because we have enough left over for a few lunches throughout the week.
 If you don’t need as many, just use a small bag of meatballs, but leftovers freeze well, too!

-You’ll need: Black pepper (this is essential, in my opinion), milk, cream of mushroom soup*(2 cans for the whole bag, one for half of the bag or a smaller bag), a bag of fully cooked meatballs, onion, and some Worcestershire sauce, which is as essential as the black pepper in my mind!
+You’ll need: Black pepper (this is essential, in my opinion), milk, cream of mushroom soup*(2 cans for the whole bag, one for half of the bag or a smaller bag), a bag of fully cooked all beef or turkey meatballs, onion, and some Worcestershire sauce, which is as essential as the black pepper in my mind!

 Using the recipe below, stir together the cream soup, milk, black pepper, and Worcestershire sauce.
 Place meatballs in a 4-6 quart slow cooker.
 Pour sauce over all and top with onions.
 Cook on low, 7-8 hours or high, 3-4, stirring at least once to help the onions cook.